Skip to main content

 The enzyme 5′-deiodinase, responsible for this conversion, can be affected by various factors, including estrogen status, inflammation, and nutrient availability.
 A suboptimal conversion can lead to lower Free T3 levels, even with adequate Free T4, contributing to hypothyroid symptoms at the cellular level.

 This complex interaction highlights why relying solely on TSH as a marker for thyroid function can be insufficient, especially in individuals receiving estrogen therapy.
-A comprehensive assessment requires evaluating the entire HPT axis, including Free T4, Free T3, and Reverse T3, to gain a complete understanding of and action at the tissue level.
+A comprehensive assessment requires evaluating the entire HPT axis, including Free T4, Free T3, and Reverse T3, to gain a complete understanding of thyroid hormone availability and action at the tissue level.

 Metabolic and Systemic Ramifications of Combined Therapy